-- c.
+- b.
+Lead and partner with supporting animal and agriculture agencies and other stakeholders such as the State Animal and Agricultural Response Team (SART). - c.
 Coordinate resources to support the rescue and sheltering of companion animals in disasters. - d.
 Control disease and provide for the feeding of livestock and other farm animals. - e.
 Provide for the management of animal response volunteers. - f.
 Coordinate support agency activities.